dimitri-nicolo/calico/v2.5/networking/design/l3-interconnect-fabric.md

 Endpoints

-:   In a {{site.prodname}} network, each endpoint is a route.
+:   In a {{site.tseeprodname}} network, each endpoint is a route.
 Hardware networking
     platforms are constrained by the number of routes they can learn.
     This is usually in range of 10,000's or 100,000's of routes.
 Route aggregation can help, but that is usually dependent on the